-The school recognises that from time-to-time employees may wish to seek redress for concerns relating to their employment.
+We recognise that from time-to-time employees may wish to seek redress for concerns relating to their employment.
 The aim of this policy is to achieve fair and equitable treatment of all employees and to support the resolution of grievances in the workplace.

-It is the school's belief that most grievances can be resolved informally, and the school advocates the use of informal dispute resolution.
+It is our belief that most grievances can be resolved informally, and we advocate the use of informal dispute resolution.
 It is however recognised, that where informal resolution is not possible that the formal procedure set out in this policy may need to be adopted.

-This policy and procedure applies to all employees of the school.
+This policy and procedure is applicable to all employees.
 It does not form part of any employees' contract of employment, and it may be amended at any time.